Malaysia to Sri Lanka By Air freight, Container ship or Road

 Kuala Lumpur International Airport to Bandaranaike International Colombo Airport

-The quickest way to get from Malaysia to Sri Lanka by ship will take about 4 days 3h and departs from Port Klang (MYPKG) and arrives into Colombo (LKCMB).
-There are vessels departing 2-4 times a day on this route.
-COSCO is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Malaysia to Sri Lanka by ship will take about 3 days 22h and departs from Port Klang (MYPKG) and arrives into Colombo (LKCMB).
+There are vessels departing 1-2 times a day on this route.
+Maersk is one of the carriers that operates regular services on this route with vessels departing 1-2 times a week.

 More about shipping cargo and freight from Malaysia to Sri Lanka by Air, Ocean and Road